I-Quebec

 - Hosts are required to pay a fee to complete the registration process, and an annual renewal fee thereafter

-- The CITQ will issue a registration in the form of a written notice that must be posted in the listing.
+- The CITQ will issue a registration in the form of a written certificate that must be posted on the building.
 The registration is valid for 12 months from the date of issuance.

 You can consult Quebec’s Ministry of Tourism website for details on how to file an application with the CITQ.